Drill, Moscow, drill: Team Biden goes on defense over mixed signals on energy, climate

 “American is following the misguided climate lead of Europe which will only boost our enemies in China and Russia who aren’t buying into failed policies that kill manufacturing and energy production,” Ms. Sgamma said.

-Mr. Biden also apologized for a lack of U.S. leadership on climate change, referring to former President Trump’s decision to exit the 2015 Paris Agreement.
+Mr. Biden also apologized for a lack of U.S. leadership on climate change, referring to President Trump’s decision to exit the 2015 Paris Agreement.

-“I guess I shouldn’t apologize, but I do apologize for the fact [that] the United States, the last administration, pulled out of the Paris Accord and put us sort of behind on the eight-ball,” Mr. Biden said.
+“I guess I shouldn’t apologize, but I do apologize for the fact [that] the United States, the last administration, pulled out of the Paris accord and put us sort of behind on the eight-ball,” Mr. Biden said.

-The president has vowed to reduce U.S. emissions 50-52% by 2030, and achieve net-zero emissions by 2050, to help limit global temperature increase to 1.5 degrees Celsius, the goal of the Paris accord.
+The president has vowed to reduce U.S. emissions 50% to 52% by 2030 and achieve net-zero emissions by 2050 to help limit global temperature increase to 2.7 degrees Fahrenheit, the goal of the Paris accord.

-“[W]e’re all trying to facilitate the transition,” said Mr. Kerry.
+“We’re all trying to facilitate the transition,” said Mr. Kerry.
 “And as the transition cuts in, there won’t be that need as you deploy the solar panels, as you deploy the transmission lines, as you build out the grid.”

 He acknowledged the political realities surrounding higher fuel prices, saying that “if life is so miserable that you don’t, and the prices go up and other things happen, you’re going to lose — I think it becomes more challenging to get the job done.”

-Sen. John Barrasso, the ranking Republican on the Energy and Natural Resources Committee, accused Mr. Biden of “punishing America’s economy while pretending to protect the environment.”
+Sen. John Barrasso of Wyoming, the ranking Republican on the Energy and Natural Resources Committee, accused Mr. Biden of “punishing America’s economy while pretending to protect the environment.”

 “The president wants to kill abundant and affordable U.S. energy sources like oil, natural gas, and coal that Americans depend on,” he said in a Monday statement.
 “The White House’s plan is a recipe for disaster.
 It will result in skyrocketing power bills, less reliable energy, and fewer jobs for the American people.
 Shutting down the United States’ economy won’t fix climate change.
 It will only enrich China.”